Walker Evans: Later work

+Between 1940 and 1959, Walker Evans was awarded three Guggenheim Fellowships in Photography to continue his work of making record photographs of contemporary American subjects.

 Evans was a passionate reader and writer, and in 1945 became a staff writer at Time.
 Shortly afterward, he became an editor at Fortune through 1965.
 That year, he became a professor of photography on the faculty for graphic design at the Yale University School of Art.

 In one of his last photographic projects, Evans completed a black-and-white portfolio of Brown Brothers Harriman & Co.'s offices and partners for publication in "Partners in Banking", published in 1968 to celebrate the private bank's 150th anniversary.
 In 1973 and 1974, Evans used the new Polaroid SX-70 instant camera for his last work; the company provided him with an unlimited supply of film, and the camera's simplicity and speed were easier for the aged photographer.

-The first definitive retrospective of his photographs, which "individually evoke an incontrovertible sense of specific places, and collectively a sense of America", according to a press release, was on view at New York's Museum of Modern Art in early 1971.
+The first definitive retrospective of his photographs, which "individually evoke an incontrovertible sense of specific places, and collectively a sense of America", according to a press release, was on view at New York's Museum of Modern Art (MOMA) in early 1971.
 Selected by John Szarkowski, the exhibit was titled simply Walker Evans.

+Photographic style

+Evans's style has been hard to describe.
+John Szarkowski regarded his work as different, and MOMA considers him "one of the most influential artists of the twentieth century."
+In a 1964 lecture at Yale University, Evans described his own style as "Lyric Documentary."
+Others, such as Jane Tormey, have described his later work as having a "vernacular" style, a common aesthetic made popular by Geoffrey Batchen in his seminal article "Vernacular Photographies."